rtrwalker/geotecha/README.rst

 This indicates that the fortran extensions are not working.
 Don't worry python/numpy (slower) versions of relevant functions will be used instead.

-If you have a numpy version less than 1.14 then the tests will probally throw many failures associated with spaces and string representations of numpy arrays.
-This is due to changes in numpy https://docs.scipy.org/doc/numpy-1.14.0/release.html Don't worry I've just updated things for python3.6, you will eventually upgrade and the test failures will dissapear.
+If you have a numpy version less than 1.14 then the tests will probably throw many failures associated with spaces and string representations of numpy arrays.
+This is due to changes in numpy https://docs.scipy.org/doc/numpy-1.14.0/release.html Don't worry I've just updated things for python3.6, you will eventually upgrade and the test failures will disappear.
 Check which numpy version you have with :

 .. code-block::